harvester/harvester/enhancements/20220531-storage-tiering.md

 ### User Stories

-Use mixed different performance levels storage hardware to
+Use a mix of storage hardware at different performance levels to

 + optimize cost
-+ predictable performance
++ provide predictable performance

 ### User Experience In Detail